 I like to book travel directly through the Chase Ultimate Rewards travel portal.
 It works similarly to other websites you might use to book hotel stays or airfare, but integrates your rewards and shows a detailed breakdown of your potential costs — whether you use cash, points, or a combination of both to book.

-Spend $3,000 on the card within 90 days of account opening to earn 40,000 miles.
-You’ll also earn two points per $1 spent on all purchases, which means that meeting the minimum spending requirement should net you at least 46,000 miles.
-Those miles aren’t redeemable only for airfare, however; 46,000 miles translate into a $460 statement credit that is redeemable for nearly any type of travel.
-Here are a few easy ways you could benefit from the $460 credit:
+Spend $5,000 on the card within 90 days of account opening to earn 60,000 miles.
+Those miles aren’t redeemable only for airfare, however; 60,000 miles translate into a $600 statement credit that is redeemable for nearly any type of travel.
+Here are a few easy ways you could benefit from the $600 credit:

-- Buy round-trip airfare nearly anywhere in North America (the average price of a domestic flight in 2014 is $496).
+- Buy round-trip airfare nearly anywhere in North America.

-- Book at least three nights in an average North American hotel (average hotel stay was $137 for the first half of 2014).
+- Book at least three nights in an average North American hotel.

-- Buy a three-day Park Hopper ticket to Disney’s Magic Kingdom Park, Epcot, Disney’s Hollywood Studios, and Disney’s Animal Kingdom on Expedia.com (retail price: $344).
+- Buy a three-day Park Hopper ticket to Disney’s Magic Kingdom Park, Epcot, Disney’s Hollywood Studios, and Disney’s Animal Kingdom on Expedia.com.

 These are just a few of your options.
 Since the travel credit can be redeemed for nearly any type of travel expense, the sky’s the limit.

 I know several families in which both spouses have signed up for the card to earn two bonuses – a total of $1200 in travel credit.
 Those funds can easily be spent on hotel stays, train tickets, or even two full days at the Magic Kingdom for a family of four.